AndrewConway/ConcreteSTV/README.md

       - When resolving 3 way ties by looking at prior counts, any difference is used as a discriminator, instead of requiring that each has a different count.
 Evidence: NSW 2016, special count with Rod Cullerton excluded, count 49.
 Assumed 2013 same as 2016.
-      - Rules (17) is applied after all exclusions and surplus distributions are finished.
+      - Rule (17) is applied after all exclusions and surplus distributions are finished.
         Evidence: 2013 SA, count 228
       - Rule (18) is applied after all exclusions are finished.
 Assumed same as 2016, where Qld, WSW, Vic and WA are all evidence.